raphael-p/kafkito/README.md

 Download the kafkito `bin` directory and put it your path.
 The binaries where compiled on MacOS, sou you will need to recompile if you're using a different OS (see build instructions).

-Then, run the `kafkito help` for the full specs.
+Then, run the `kafkito help` command for the full specs.

 Enjoy!